danehobrecht/general-gnuledge/README.md

 Verify that a connection has been established.

 # Notes
-Most modern computers have at least two modes: privileged mode and user mode.
+"Most modern computers have at least two modes: privileged mode and user mode.
 In privileged mode, a program can see the actual addresses of all the memory in the system (unless there's a hypervisor, but that's another topic).
 In user mode, a program uses different addresses to refer to memory.
-The OS tells the MMU how to translate the addresses, so then the MMU can translate every memory address that the user program works with into actual memory addresses.
+The OS tells the MMU how to translate the addresses, so then the MMU can translate every memory address that the user program works with into actual memory addresses." - Unknown